Cardinality: Comparing sets

-Introduction
+Equinumerosity

 A one-to-one correspondence from N, the set of all non-negative integers, to the set E of non-negative even numbers.
 Although E is a proper subset of N, both sets have the same cardinality.

-The basic notions of sets and functions are used to develop the concept of cardinality, and technical terms therein are used throughout this article.
-A set can be understood as any collection of objects, usually represented with curly braces.
-For example, $S = \{1,2,3\}$ specifies a set, called $S$, which contains the numbers 1, 2, and 3.
-The symbol $\in$ represents set membership, for example $1 \in S$ says "1 is a member of the set $S$" which is true by the definition of $S$ above.

-A function is an association that maps elements of one set to the elements of another, often represented with an arrow diagram.
-For example, the adjacent image depicts a function which maps the set of natural numbers to the set of even numbers by multiplying by 2.
-If a function does not map two elements to the same place, it is called injective.
-If a function covers every element in the output space, it is called surjective.
-If a function is both injective and surjective, it is called bijective.
-(For further clarification, see Bijection, injection and surjection.)

-Equinumerosity

-The intuitive property of two sets having the "same size" is that their objects can be paired one-to-one.
+An intuitive relationship between two sets having the "same size" is that their objects can be paired one-to-one.
+That is, if each object in one set can be assigned a dedicated "pair" in the other, and no object from either set left unpaired, there are the same number of objects in each set.
 A one-to-one pairing between two sets defines a bijective function between them by mapping each object to its pair.
 Similarly, a bijection between two sets defines a pairing of their elements by pairing each object with the one it maps to.
-Therefore, these notions of "pairing" and "bijection" are intuitively equivalent.
-In fact, it is often the case that functions are defined literally as this set of pairings (see Function (mathematics)).
+Therefore, these notions of "pairing" and "bijection" are, at least intuitively, equivalent.
 Thus, the following definition is given: